BinayTripathi/BookNow/README.md

 ### Application highlights

->   Loosely coupled design with *Command Query Responsibility Seggration (CQRS)* and strict adherence to SOLID principles.
+>   Loosely coupled design with ***Command Query Responsibility Seggration (CQRS)*** and strict adherence to SOLID principles.

->   Implementation *Optimistic* as well as *Pessimistic* concurrency control to prevent conflict and inconsistency and simultaneouly reducing performance hits because of database locks.
+>   Implementation ***Optimistic*** as well as ***Pessimistic*** concurrency control to prevent conflict and inconsistency and simultaneously reducing performance hits because of database locks.

->   *L2-Cache* (using ehcache) enabled in the database besides appropriate database indexing to further augment performance.
+>   ***L2-Cache (using ehcache)*** enabled in the database besides appropriate database indexing to further augment performance.

 >   Other features include(to ensure a near-production-readiness)

-	>   Flyway for database versioning
+		 -             Flyway for database versioning

-	>   MySQL/H2 configured based on profile.
+		 -             MySQL/H2 configured based on profile.

-	>   Adequate integration/unit test (79% code coverage).
+		 -             Adequate integration/unit test (79% code coverage).

-	>   Health endpoints exposed through actuators.
+		 -             Health endpoints exposed through actuators.

-	>   Thorough error handling and logging
+		 -            Thorough error handling and logging